Beautiful Albania: 16 Most Scenic Places to Visit Before it’s Too Late

 small hill with a cross on top surrounded by large body of water

-9. Ksamil
+9. Ksamil – Albania’s Own Maldives

-There is a good reason why Ksamil has been nicknamed ‘The Maldives of Albania’.
-Located conveniently close to Sarande, Ksamil boasts turquoise waters and white-sanded beaches that look like they’ve been lifted straight from a travel brochure.
+There is a good reason why Ksamil has been nicknamed ‘The Maldives of Albania‘.
+Located conveniently close to Sarandë, Ksamil boasts turquoise waters and white-sanded beaches that look like they’ve been lifted straight from a travel brochure.

 It’s not just about lounging on the beach.
 The place is a haven for water sports enthusiasts.
 You can rent pedalos or kayaks for a delightful time on the water.
 If you’re up for some light adventure, consider kayaking to the nearby Ksamil Islands.

 Ksamil doesn’t disappoint when it comes to dining, either.
-With a range of restaurants offering mouthwatering seafood and authentic Italian and Greek cuisine, your taste buds are in for a treat.
+With a range of restaurants offering mouthwatering local seafood and authentic Italian and Greek cuisine, your taste buds are in for a treat.

 red and white boat tied to a wooden pier jutting into a clear turquoise sea

-Gjirokaster isn’t just known as the ‘Stone City’ for its aesthetics.
+Gjirokastër isn’t just known as the ‘Stone City’ for its aesthetics.
 It’s a living, breathing museum.
 This UNESCO site is a marvel of well-preserved Ottoman architecture that literally makes you feel like you’ve time-traveled.
 Between the cobblestone streets and the slate-roofed houses, it’s a history buff’s dream come true.

 But there’s more.
-No visit to Gjirokaster is complete without a stroll through the Old Bazaar.
+No visit to Gjirokastër is complete without a stroll through the Old Bazaar.
 The bazaar is brimming with local crafts, colorful textiles, and handmade goods.

 Take an afternoon to lose yourself among the market stalls.
 The Old Baazar is also a fantastic spot to gorge on the local food, make sure you try Albanian rice balls called qifqi

-And let’s not forget the Zekate House, an 18th century Ottoman residence that offers a glimpse into the lifestyles of Gjirokaster’s elite from days gone by.
+And let’s not forget the Zekate House, an 18th century Ottoman residence that offers a glimpse into the lifestyles of Gjirokastër’s elite from days gone by.
 The house is open to the public, and here you’ll find traditional textiles and historic photographs.

 paved uphill street lined with colorful shops

-Berat, also known as the ‘City of Thousand Windows’, lives up to its name with its stunning Ottoman architecture.
+Berat lives up to its name with its stunning Ottoman architecture.
 The hillside houses, with their multitude of windows, create a unique aesthetic that makes Berat one of the most beautiful places to visit in Albania.

 The main attraction here is Berat Castle, which served as a fortified city and dates back to the 13th century.
 It’s a living museum with some locals still living within the castle walls.
 As the castle is perched on a hilltop, it also boasts panoramic views of Berat and the Osum River below.